jlsilicon/Ch32v003/README.md

  -- https://bbs.21ic.com/icview-3129252-1-1.html
  -- https://www.risc-v1.com/thread-1625-1-1.html
 * I2C_Mpu6050_Hmc5883_Qmc5883 - works with Mpu6050 + Hmc5883 + Qmc5883
+* SPI_SDCARD_PFF_LinuxEx - limited to read/write existing files, writing to file is limited to pre-saved file size

 -- These need to be created as Projects on IDE - then drop the main.c files into the /projectname/User/.

 #